-- 8.6.1 Test administrators must ensure that professional and ethical behaviour of staff members is demonstrated regarding all aspects of test administration.
-Any assistance that answers a test question for a student or advantages them in any way will be considered cheating (see also Section 11). - 6.6.2 'Cheating' refers to behaviour undertaken with the intent of conferring or obtaining unfair advantage in or from the assessment process. - 8.6.3 In the case of a teacher, test administrator, or school, an advantage would generally be observed in the performance of the school or cohort, and cheating may include: - viewing test materials before the morning of the test and using this knowledge to prepare students - explaining, paraphrasing or interpreting questions - giving verbal or physical hints to students about the accuracy of their responses - reminding students about related work completed in class - providing extra time for students to complete a test (this does not apply where a documented disability adjustment is in place, or where a student has experienced an interruption) - informing individual students or groups of students undertaking the test in a catch-up session of test content - changing student responses during or after the test - knowingly allowing students to engage in behaviour amounting to cheating. - 8.6.4 Student cheating is not, in itself, considered a breach of these Protocols, but may reflect a breach by test administrators.
+- 8.6.1 Test administrators must ensure that staff members demonstrate professional and ethical behaviour regarding all aspects of test administration.
+Any assistance that answers a test question for a student or advantages them in any way will be considered cheating (see also section 11). - 8.6.2 'Cheating' refers to behaviour undertaken with the intent of conferring or obtaining unfair advantage in or from the assessment process. - 8.6.3 In the case of a teacher, test administrator, or school, an advantage would generally be observed in the performance of the school or cohort, and cheating may include: - viewing test materials before the morning of the test and using this knowledge to prepare students - explaining, paraphrasing or interpreting questions (including translating questions into another language or dialect) - giving verbal or physical hints to students about the accuracy of their responses - reminding students about related work completed in class - providing extra time for students to complete a test (this does not apply where a documented disability adjustment is in place, or where a student has experienced an interruption) - informing individual students or groups of students undertaking the test in a catch-up session of test content - changing student responses during or after the test - knowingly allowing students to engage in behaviour amounting to cheating. - 8.6.4 Student cheating is not, in itself, considered a breach of these protocols, but may reflect a breach by test administrators.
 In the case of students, an advantage would generally be observed in their individual result.
 Acts of academic misconduct by students during the tests, such as cheating, are to be dealt with through schools' existing procedures.
-Cheating may include intentionally: - taking unauthorised equipment or prohibited information into the test room (e.g. mobile phone, dictionary) - communicating with any person other than an administrator during the test introduction time, planning time or during the test - looking at another student's work - working on the incorrect test in the 'flip' test book.
+Cheating may include intentionally: - taking unauthorised equipment or prohibited information into the test room (for example, mobile phone, dictionary, smart watch or other internet- or Bluetooth-enabled device) - communicating with any person other than an administrator during the test introduction time, planning time or during the test - looking at another student's work - working on the incorrect test in the 'flip' test book.

-- Where a student is found to have cheated, or is reasonably suspected of having done so, the TAA must be contacted as soon as possible. - 8.6.5 During the tests, students should be seated so they are not able to read other students' work.
-If students take the tests in their classroom, it is expected that the test administrator will be present at all times.
-If students are seated with a larger group (e.g. in a hall), the student/test administrator ratio must be comparable to that of a regular classroom. - 8.6.6 It is expected that test administrators will actively supervise students at all times, including walking around the room, to ensure that test conditions are maintained.
+Where a student is found to have cheated, or is reasonably suspected of having done so, the TAA must be contacted as soon as possible.

+8.6.5 During the tests, students should be seated so they are not able to read other students' work.
+If students take the tests in their classroom, it is expected that a test administrator is present at all times.
+If students are seated with a larger

+- group (for example, in a hall), the student test administrator ratio must be comparable to that of a regular classroom. - 8.6.6 It is expected that test administrators will actively supervise students at all times, including walking around the room, to ensure that test conditions are maintained.
 When administering the tests in the 'flip' test books, test administrators must ensure that students are working on the correct test.
-The page borders in the test books have been shaded differently to assist this supervision. - 8.6.7 Test administrators are responsible for ensuring that only permitted items are taken into the test area. - 8.6.8 The following items are NOT permitted in the test area under any circumstances: - mobile phones (principals must ensure that students are notified that mobile phones are not permitted) - rulers. - 8.6.9 Test administrators must ensure that students take only the items permitted into the test area.
+The page borders in the test books have been shaded differently to assist this supervision. - 8.6.7 Test administrators are responsible for ensuring that only permitted items are taken into the test area.
+This involves taking reasonable steps to ensure the security of the testing environment is maintained by students not bringing in cameras and mobile internet- or Bluetooth-enabled devices. - 8.6.8 The following items are NOT permitted in the test area under any circumstances: - mobile phones (principals must ensure that students are notified that mobile phones are not permitted) - smart watch or other internet- or Bluetooth-enabled device - rulers. - 8.6.9 Test administrators must ensure that students take only permitted items into the test area.